-As described in Section 7.6, when the Airport enters Level 1 status under the Industrial Permit, the Authority will designate a staff member or contractor with appropriate QISP certifications to lead training for the Authority employees who are responsible for SWMP implementation activities.
-However, if the Authority is in baseline status for all analytes under the Industrial Permit, P&EAD, together with other appropriate departments such as ADC and/or other contractors, will conduct training for Authority personnel.
+As described in Section 7.6, when SAN enters Level 1 status under the Industrial Permit, the Authority designates a staff member or contractor with appropriate QISP certifications to lead training for the Authority employees who are responsible for SWMP implementation activities.
+However, if SAN is in Baseline status for all analytes under the Industrial Permit, P&EAD, together with other appropriate departments such as ADC and/or other contractors, conducts training for Authority personnel.